matth-dev/regicide/README.md

-# Regicide - Kings and Robots
+# Regicide - Regents and Robots

 A Python implementation of Regicide with AI training capabilities using reinforcement learning.